 - 4.1.
 Any person may report sex discrimination, including Sexual Harassment, to the College by contacting the Title IX Coordinator.
 Such contact may be made verbally either in person or by telephone or in writing by delivering a written document in person, by mail, or by email.

 - 4.2.
+The College is deemed to have notice in the form of actual knowledge of a report or allegation of sexual harassment when it is reported to the Title IX Coordinator or any official of the College who has authority to institute corrective measures on behalf of the College.

+- 4.3.4.2.
 For purposes of this policy, the following employees are required to report incidents of sexual harassment to the Title IX Coordinator.

 - President

 - Vice Presidents

 - Academic Deans

 - Title IX Coordinator and designees

 - Deans of Students and Associate Vice Presidents for Student Affairs

 - Housing/Residence Life Staff including:

 - Directors

 - Managers

 - Assistant Directors

-- All Residence Hall Advisors
+- Senior and All Residence Hall Advisors

+- Vice Presidents

-- Athletic Directors and Associate Athletic Directors - All Coaches - Campus Security Officers - 4.3.
-Medical or mental health professionals employed by the College, including licensed student counselors, nurses, and athletic trainers are Confidential Employees and respect and protect confidential communications from students, faculty, and staff to the extent they are legally able and/or required to do so. - 4.4.
-A confidential employee may report sexual misconduct to the Title IX Coordinator without identifying the person(s) affected by the sexual misconduct or providing other confidential information and may offer to the affected person(s) information, resources, and reporting options. - 4.5.
+- Athletic Directors and Associate Athletic Directors

+- All Coaches

+- Campus Security Officers

+- 4.4.4.3.
+Medical or mental health professionals employed by the College, including licensed student counselors, nurses, and athletic trainers are Confidential Employees and respect and protect confidential communications from students, faculty, and staff to the extent they are legally able and/or required to do so. - 4.5.4.4.
+A confidential employee may report sexual misconduct to the Title IX Coordinator without identifying the person(s) affected by the sexual misconduct or providing other confidential information and may offer to the affected person(s) information, resources, and reporting options. - 4.6.4.5.
 All College employees, including Confidential Employees, are required by state law to report allegations or reasonable suspicion of child abuse or neglect, including sexual assault or abuse of a person eighteen (18) years of age or younger, to either law enforcement or the Department of Health and Human Services.
-The Child Abuse and Neglect Hotline is (800) 652-1999. - 4.6.
-Law Enforcement and Judicial Involvement - A Complainant can choose to report the conduct only to the College, only to law enforcement, or to both the College and law enforcement. - If a report to law enforcement is made, the College will cooperate with any law enforcement investigation. - Regardless of whether law enforcement chooses to prosecute a reported offense, the College may pursue disciplinary action against an employee alleged to have committed Sexual Harassment. - A Complainant may obtain medical care for the purpose of collecting and preserving physical evidence of an alleged offense. - Health care providers are required to report to law enforcement when an injury appears to have been received in connection with, or as a result of, the commission of an actual or attempted sexual assault.
-6 - Additional information about the options for reporting to law enforcement and evidence collection is available in the Nebraska Medical Sexual Assault Protocol.
+The Child Abuse and Neglect Hotline is (800) 652-1999. - 4.7.4.6.
+Law Enforcement and Judicial Involvement - A Complainant can choose to report the conduct only to the College, only to law enforcement, or to both the College and law enforcement. - If a report to law enforcement is made, the College will cooperate with any law enforcement investigation. - Regardless of whether law enforcement chooses to prosecute a reported offense, the College may pursue disciplinary action against an student or employee alleged to have committed Sexual Harassment. - A Complainant may obtain medical care for the purpose of collecting and preserving physical evidence of an alleged offense. - Health care providers are required to report to law enforcement when an injury appears to have been received in connection with, or as a result of, the commission of an actual or attempted sexual assault. - A Complainant eighteen (18) years of age and older who has not experienced serious bodily injury may choose from the following options regarding reporting to law enforcement and evidence collection: - Full report with evidence collection; - Partial report with evidence collection; and

-6 Nebraska Medical Sexual Assault Protocol, Nebraska Attorney General's Office, July 2019.
+&lt;sup>6 Nebraska Medical Sexual Assault Protocol, Nebraska Attorney General's Office, July 2019.
 Available at https://ago.nebraska.gov/sites/ago.nebraska.gov/files/doc/Nebraska%20Medical%20Sexual%20Assault%20Protocol%20FINAL.pdf